 Stalls & Traders

 Chilli enthusiasts are in for a treat as well.
-The festival embraces the heat and intensity of chili peppers in all their forms.
+The festival embraces the heat and intensity of chilli peppers in all their forms.
 From mild jalapeños to scorching habaneros, there’s a huge range of chilli sauces, jams, dips, pickles, rubs, oils, biscuits, plants, even chocolate on offer.
-Pictured below: The Chilli Alchemist with this year’s festival favourite – Chilli Salted Caramel.
+Pictured below: The Chilli Alchemist with last year’s festival favourite – Chilli Salted Caramel.
 It sounds wrong, but it works!

 Food Village